jmullan/back/README.md

 back
 ====

-A script to assist with backing up individual files and directories
+A script to assist with backing up individual files and directories.